Our Families History

 The History Of Camp Thunderbird For Boys

-In 1946 Gene “Speedy” Altman and his wife “Honey” established Camp Thunderbird for Boys.
-Speedy had worked as a social worker and summer camp director in Missouri, and he and Honey had dreamed of one day running their own camp.
-Speedy and Honey visited the former site of Camp Merriwyn for Girls, which had opened in 1927 and closed before the Second World War.
-They were struck by the beauty of Lake Plantagenet and immediately knew that this was where they wanted to establish their own camp.
-Speedy and Honey purchased the property, and in the summer of 1947, Camp Thunderbird for Boys was ready to welcome its first group of campers.
+Camp Thunderbird’s story began in 1946, when Gene “Speedy” Altman and his wife, “Honey,” established Camp Thunderbird for Boys.
+Speedy worked as a social worker and summer camp director in Missouri, and he and Honey dreamed of one day running their own camp.
+Speedy and Honey visited the former site of Camp Merriwyn for Girls, which opened in 1927 and closed shortly before the Second World War.
+They were struck by the remarkable beauty of Lake Plantagenet and immediately knew that this was where they would establish their own camp.
+Speedy and Honey purchased the property, and in the summer of 1947, Camp Thunderbird for Boys welcomed its first group of campers.

 The History Of Camp Thunderbird For Girls

-In 1969 Honey and Speedy’s daughter and son-in-law, Carol and Allen “Moe” Sigoloff, helped establish Camp Thunderbird for Girls.
-The following year, they took over both camps and carried on the traditions of Thunderbird for the next 40 years.
-During their four decades in camping, Carol and Moe helped advance the camping movement, playing active roles in the American Camp Association at a local, regional, and national level.
-Central to their work was the idea that every child, no matter their background, deserved the benefits of a camp experience.
-To this end, they established the Speedy and Honey Altman Memorial Camp Foundation, which provides funding for underprivileged kids to attend summer camps around the country.
+Inspired by their four daughters, Honey and Speedy dreamt of creating a program for girls that would reflect the spirit and traditions of the boys’ program.
+In 1969, with the help of their daughter and son-in-law, Carol and Allen “Moe” Sigoloff, Speedy and Honey established Camp Thunderbird for Girls.
+The following year, Moe and Carol took over both camps and carried on Thunderbird’s traditions for the next 40 years.
+During their four decades in camping, Carol and Moe helped advance the camping profession, playing active roles in the American Camp Association at the local, regional, and national levels.
+Central to their work was the idea that every child, regardless of background, deserved the benefits of a camp experience.
+That belief lives on through what is now the Camp Thunderbird Charitable Foundation, created to expand access and provide funding for children to attend Thunderbird and other camps identified by the board.

 Four Generations, A Families Legacy